FStarLang/FStar/doc/book/part4/part4_div.rst

 And this is what ensures the soundness of the logical fragment of F* in the presence of arbitrary effects, including ``Dv``.
-A term ``e:Tot t`` can be soundly interpreted as the proof of ``t``---the effect system ensures that it is really so---and ``e:Dv t`` should be interpreted in the partial correctness semantics.
+A term ``e:Tot t`` can be soundly interpreted as the proof of ``t``---the effect system ensures that it is really so---whereas a judgment like ``e:Dv t`` should be interpreted in the partial correctness semantics.

 As an example, the following attempt to use ``helper`` in a total function fails::